 On August 13, 2019, the Company completed a term debt securitization in connection with which an affiliate of the Company made an offering of the 2019 Asset-Backed Notes.
 The 2019 Asset-Backed Notes were rated A+(sf) by Morningstar Credit Ratings, LLC.
-There has been no change in the rating since August 13, 2019.
+There was no change in the rating since August 13, 2019.
+The 2019 Asset-Backed Notes were repaid in full on November 22, 2023.

-The 2019 Asset-Backed Notes were issued by the 2019-1 Trust pursuant to a note purchase agreement, dated as of August 13, 2019, by and among the Company and Keybanc Capital Markets Inc. as Initial Purchaser, and are backed by a pool of loans made to certain portfolio companies of the Company and secured by certain assets of those portfolio companies and are to be serviced by the Company.
-Interest on the 2019 Asset-Backed Notes will be paid, to the extent of funds available, at a fixed rate of 4.21% per annum.
-The reinvestment period of the 2019 Asset-Backed Notes ended July 15, 2021 and the maturity is September 15, 2027.
+The 2019 Asset-Backed Notes were issued by the 2019-1 Trust pursuant to a note purchase agreement, dated as of August 13, 2019, by and among the Company and Keybanc Capital Markets Inc. as Initial Purchaser, and were backed by a pool of loans made to certain portfolio companies of the Company and secured by certain assets of those portfolio companies and were to be serviced by the Company.
+Interest on the 2019 Asset-Backed Notes was paid, to the extent of funds available, at a fixed rate of 4.21% per annum.
+The reinvestment period of the 2019 Asset-Backed Notes ended July 15, 2021 and the maturity date was September 15, 2027.

-As of December 31, 2022 and 2021, the 2019 Asset-Backed Notes had an outstanding principal balance of \$42.6 million and \$70.5 million, respectively.
+As of December 31, 2023, the 2019 Asset-Backed Notes were repaid in full.
+The Company accelerated \$0.2 million of unamortized debt issuance costs related to the 2019 Asset-Backed Notes.
+As of December 31, 2022, the 2019 Asset-Backed Notes had an outstanding principal balance of \$42.6 million.

-Under the terms of the 2019 Asset-Backed Notes, the Company is required to maintain a reserve cash balance, funded through proceeds from the sale of the 2019 Asset-Backed Notes, which may be used to pay monthly interest and principal payments on the 2019 Asset-Backed Notes.
-The Company has segregated these funds and classified them as restricted investments in money market funds.
-At December 31, 2022 and 2021, there were approximately \$0.6 million and \$0.9 million of restricted investments, respectively.
+Under the terms of the 2019 Asset-Backed Notes, the Company was required to maintain a reserve cash balance, funded through proceeds from the sale of the 2019 Asset-Backed Notes, which may have been used to pay monthly interest and principal payments on the 2019 Asset-Backed Notes.
+The Company had segregated these funds and classified them as restricted investments in money market funds.
+At December 31, 2022, there were approximately \$0.6 million of restricted investments.

 On November 9, 2022, the Company completed a term debt securitization in connection with which an affiliate of the Company made an offering of the 2022 Asset-Backed Notes.
-The 2022 Asset-Backed Notes were rated A by DRBS, Inc. There has been no change in the rating since November 9, 2022.
+The 2022 Asset-Backed Notes were rated A by DBRS, Inc. There has been no change in the rating since November 9, 2022.

 The 2022 Asset-Backed Notes were issued by the 2022-1 Trust pursuant to a note purchase agreement, dated as of November 9, 2022, by and among the Company and Keybanc Capital Markets Inc. as Initial Purchaser, and are backed by a pool of loans made to certain portfolio companies of the Company and secured by certain assets of those portfolio companies and are to be serviced by the Company.
 Interest on the 2022 Asset-Backed Notes will be paid, to the extent of funds available, at a fixed rate of 7.56% per annum.
-The reinvestment period of the Asset-Backed Notes ends November 15, 2024 and the maturity is November 15, 2030.
+The reinvestment period of the 2022 Asset-Backed Notes ends November 15, 2024 and the maturity date is November 15, 2030.

-As of December 31, 2022, the 2022 Asset-Backed Notes had an outstanding principal balance of \$100.0 million.
+As of December 31, 2023 and 2022, the 2022 Asset-Backed Notes had an outstanding principal balance of \$100.0 million.

 Under the terms of the 2022 Asset-Backed Notes, the Company is required to maintain a reserve cash balance, funded through proceeds from the sale of the 2022 Asset-Backed Notes, which may be used to pay monthly interest and principal payments on the 2022 Asset-Backed Notes.
 The Company has segregated these funds and classified them as restricted investments in money market funds.
-At December 31, 2022, there were approximately \$1.0 million of restricted investments.
+At December 31, 2023 and 2022, there were approximately \$1.3 million and \$1.2 million, respectively, of restricted investments.